Get all the latest data for Santo Domingo

 Which areas in Santo Domingo are gentrifying in 2026?

-As of early 2026, the top neighborhoods in Santo Domingo currently showing the clearest signs of gentrification are Ciudad Colonial (Zona Colonial), Ciudad Nueva, and select pockets of Gazcue, where public investment and tourism gravity are attracting new residents and businesses.
+As of early 2026, the neighborhoods in Santo Domingo showing the clearest signs of gentrification are Ciudad Colonial (Zona Colonial) and its neighbor Ciudad Nueva, where international revitalization funding and tourism-driven demand are steadily replacing older commercial uses with boutique hotels, co-working spaces, and renovated apartments.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Santo Domingo.